paulbradshaw/cleaning/sentencestonumbers.md

 However, this might also grab spaces if only one character is a digit.

+## Handling an unnecessary space

-To correct that, and make sure the result is formatted as a number, nest this again in an INT function (which turns a value into an integer):
+To correct that unnecessary space, and make sure the result is formatted as a number, nest this again in an `INT` function (which turns a value into an integer):

 `=INT(MID(I2, IF(K2=0,1,K2),2))`

+We could use the `TRIM` function, which removes trailing and leading white space, but this would not change the *type* of data that the space surrounds.

+Note that this process involves a lot of *trial and error*: our initial formula works for most cells, but we then focus on *error handling* with the cells where it does not.

-You can adapt and repeat the above two processes for months - and also for the revised years and months - to get the four numbers you need.
+You can adapt and repeat the above two processes for months, weeks and days - and also for the revised years, months and so on - to get the numbers you need.

+## Converting to a common measure

+Once you have columns extracting the numbers of years, months, weeks and days you need to be able to convert them to a common measure in order to perform any calculations.
+How much longer, for example, is 1 year and 2 months, than 0 years and 5 months?

+The simple way to do this is to **convert all measures to the lowest common denominator**.

+In this case that would be *days*, so:

+* Multiply the years figures by 365 to get days (we could use 365.25 to account for leap years, but it's not relevant)

+* Multiply the months by 31 (again, we don't need to use a decimal to account for the fact that month lengths vary - we only need a consistent figure that allows us to calculate differences)

+* Multiply the weeks by 7

+Once this is done, we can add up all those figures for each sentence to get a total number of days for that sentence.

+Repeat for the revised sentence and you now have two figures that you can compare to get a new figure: the **difference** between the two sentences.

+That difference can now be averaged (for example, the average change in sentence by offence), and converted accordingly (years, months and weeks) if needed.

-## Identify unusual words
+## Manual cleaning: identifying unusual words

 It’s worth adding a column which just measures the length of the description cell, so you can sort it and pick out outliers:

 `=LEN(I2)`

-The longest cell on that basis is this one: “4 years and 6 months’ imprisonment with a licence extension of 2 years and 6 months” which can help you decide to add a column checking for those key words:
+The longest cell on that basis is this one:

+> *“4 years and 6 months’ imprisonment with a licence extension of 2 years and 6 months"*

+These unusual entries may contain more than one mention of the word being searched for ("years") or extra caveats which are important to factor in.

+You decide to add a column checking for those key words:

 `=COUNTIF(I2,"*licence*")`